Xilinx/open-nic-shell/README.md

 customized board support package (BSP).
 It is created from a ZynqMP template, adding changes which have been documented in the BSP creation guide from Bittware, which is available at [Bittware Developer Site](https://developer.bittware.com/) once registered.
-The guide is targetd on Petalinux/Vivado 2018.3.
+The guide is targeted on Petalinux/Vivado 2018.3.
 Thus we need to adapt the changes to Petalinux/Vivado 2020.2 accordingly.
 Due to policy reasons, the BSP file is only provided upon request.

 ## User Plugin Integration